bdoerfchen/webcmd/README.md

 If this leads to some unwanted behaviour, sanitization can be turned off for each parameter individually by setting `disableSanitization` to `true`.

 > [!CAUTION]
-> Disabling santization is a huge risk with the `shell` executer and thus routes where it is disabled should only use `proc` for execution!
+> Disabling santization is a huge risk with the `shell` executer.
+Routes that have it disabled should only use `proc` for execution!
 > Find more information in [/examples/attack](/examples/attack/server.config.yaml)